 NWUSS - Remote Arctic Technology Demonstration Project

-Northern Watch Underwater Sensors Systems (NWUSS) [1] was a multi-year Technology Demonstration Project (TDP) operated by Defense Research and Development Canada (DRDC).
+Northern Watch Underwater Sensors Systems (NWUSS) [1] was a multi-year Technology Demonstration Project (TDP) operated by Defence Research and Development Canada (DRDC).
 The purpose of the project was to develop technologies and service capabilities to monitor remote coastal waters and passageways in the Canadian Arctic.
 The goal was to achieve a 12-month deployment of sensor arrays that could provide year-round monitoring and tracking in the Barrow Strait near Devon Island.
 The system would operate autonomously throughout the year and relay information to a central, southern operations center.

 Visitor to camp in 2009.